Skip to content

 In public parks, dogs must be on a leash from 8 am to 8 pm during Daylight Savings Time and 8 am to 5 pm during Eastern Standard Time.
 At all other hours, dogs must still be under control by the owner.
 Additional responsible pet ownership guidelines can be found by linking to our Animal & Wildlife Resources page.

-Sand volleyball courts are available for rent by calling the Parks & Recreation Office at 614-583-5300 located at Reed Road Park by the shelter house.
+Sand volleyball courts are located at Reed Road Park by the shelter house.
 Available for use 7 am-11 pm.
-Athletic fields are available for rent beginning mid-April, by calling Mac Kinney at 614-583-5057.
-Shelter houses at Thompson, Fancyburg, and Reed Road parks are available to individuals and organizations by rental only.
+Athletic fields are available for rent beginning mid-April through October.
+Fees vary by amenities and user.
+For fees, availability, and to rent, visit parks.uaoh.net or call 614-583-5000

 Permits (1)